What, Exactly, Is an Employee?

 An exempt employee is paid for accomplishing a full job in as many hours as necessary to accomplish it.
 Employers must pay the non-exempt employee for every hour worked as they are paid by the hour.

 When an employee is classified as a non-exempt employee, the employer must set up a time tracking system to ensure that the employee is legally paid for every hour worked and for overtime for every hour worked past 40. in one week, and more than 8 hours in one day in some states (Alaska, California, and Nevada) or 12 hours in Colorado.
+Note that this may differ from state to state and in countries worldwide.

-New rules are going into effect that make further distinctions about who is exempt and who is nonexempt based on the amount of money an employee is paid in a year.
+New rules are going into effect that makes further distinctions about who is exempt and who is nonexempt based on the amount of money an employee is paid in a year.
 You'll want to pay attention to the changing rules about employee classification as they will affect most workplaces.

 As of Dec.
-1, 2016, new overtime rules will extend overtime protections to an additional 4.2 million employees in the United States by raising the salary threshold from $23,660 per year to $47,476.
+1, 2016, new overtime rules extended overtime protections to an additional 4.2 million employees in the United States by raising the salary threshold from $23,660 per year to $47,476.
 This means that nearly all workers on lower salaries are entitled to time-and-a-half pay whenever they work more than 40 hours in a week.
 See more about the rule changes.

-More about Employees and Their Jobs
+More About Employees and Their Jobs

 Each employee has a specific job to accomplish that is often defined by a job description.
 In responsible organizations, a performance development planning process defines the work of the employee and the organization’s expectation’s for the employee’s performance.